sazio/sazio.github.io/_pages/about.md

 * What could be the relationship between **inductive biases** in Geometric Deep Learning and Physics Informed Machine Learning models
 * Symmetry regularization as a biologically plausible form of regularization
-* Brainscore 2022 Competition : is group sparsity (pinwheels in V1) another way of imposing topographic properties in CNN layers
+* [Brainscore 2022 Competition](http://www.brain-score.org/competition/): is group sparsity (pinwheels in V1) another way of imposing topographic properties in CNN layers?

 ## Research Interests